prern4321/-Project-3-Group-3/README.md

 2) Localised visualizaton of hospitals within a county and their location details using canvas.js
 ![image](https://user-images.githubusercontent.com/112128775/211115030-0921b687-4113-44fa-b2b4-c39325f8abc6.png)
 The visualisation includes a dropdown menu allowing the user to select a specific county, which must then be confirmed before being displayed.
+It also gives the names and locations of the hospitals in the county and animation is enabled so it changes according to the size of the page.

 3) Pie chart visualization of the spread of independant/private vs non independant/nhs hospitals within a county.
 ![image](https://user-images.githubusercontent.com/112128775/211115050-a20f3a1f-4255-4173-889c-c0f5c5c2037d.png)